Thoressa hyrie

 Thoressa hyrie is a butterfly in the family Hesperiidae.
 It was described by Lionel de Nicéville in 1891.
 It is found in the Indomalayan realm (southeast Tibet, northern Thailand and Laos).
+It is easily recognisable by the double hyaline spot in the cell of the fore wing.
+The hyaline spots themselves are rather large, the fringes show traces of lighter irroration.